 The impact of Helena’s work is recognized by colleges and universities, local and state government, the disability community, feminist organizations, a national think tank, and global NGOs through collaborations, appointments, and awards.
 She has been featured in magazines, podcasts and blogs, and news articles.
 She appeared on the Disney Channel for Black History Month in 2023 as a featured “Young, Gifted, and Black” changemaker, and more recently on Discovery Education as a national model for the concept of empathy.
 Her work has also brought her into new leadership roles.
 In the City of Long Beach, Helena is newly appointed as a member of the inaugural Commission for Women and Girls, holding the distinction of being its youngest member and the youngest Commissioner in the history of the city.
 In addition, Helena is Senior Blog Team Leader and Editor for the Feminist Focus blog, as well as a member of the international Student Advisory Board of Girls Learn International.

 Helena has received national and global awards.
+She is featured in the Summer 2024 issue of Diversity in Action (Advancing STEAM Students and Professionals) as “20 Under 20 who are making a difference.”
 In March 2024, she received the 2024 Yes I Can Award in Academics from the Council for Exceptional Children, the largest international professional organization dedicated to high-quality education that is inclusive and equitable for individuals with disabilities.
 In November 2023, she flew to London, UK as a finalist for the Global Youth Awards, where she took home the top award in the category of Educational Leadership as the youngest winner overall as well as the only winner from the United States.
 Helena is the recipient of the 2023-2024 Heumann-Armstrong Award from The Coelho Center for Disability Law, Policy and Innovation at Loyola Law School for her advocacy to improve access in schooling.
 She was also awarded a grant for Educators Working for Disability Justice by the Abolitionist Teaching Network, which not only continued its support for the second year in 2023-2024, but further highlighted her work as a “Featured Grantee.”
 She was first awarded the grant in 2022

 Helena was again the youngest honoree on the 2022 D-30 Disability Impact List which recognizes 30 individuals around the world who impact the inclusion, leadership, and representation of people with disabilities in various domains.
 Also in 2022, she was awarded “16 Under 16 in STEM” from The 74 as one of the nation’s most notable teen thinkers and doers.
 In 2021, she was celebrated as one of New Moon Girls Magazine’s “21 Beautiful Girls.”
 In 2020, Helena and her dads were presented with the prestigious Generations Award which recognizes one family’s lifelong and multi-generational commitment to social justice, equity, and inclusion for all people.